"This Is My America" by Kim Johnson '23 was featured at Banned Books Week. Her book "Invisible Son" will be released next year.

 Mike Cooper '15 has three stories that have been finalists in contests at Glimmer Train, The Lascaux Review, and Cutthroat.

-Shareen Murayama ’15 has poems published in Phoebe (2015), Bamboo Ridge, Toegood Poetry, The Gambler, Interrupture and Fish Food.
-Her first poetry chapbook, HEY GIRL, ARE YOU IN THE EXPERIMENTAL GROUP? by Harbor Editions and her first collection of poems, HOUSEBREAK by Bad Betty Press will be published in 2022.
-She was a finalist for the Ray Ventura Prize as well as Honorable Mention in the CRAFT 2021 Flash Fiction Contest.
-She is a poetry reader for The Adroit Journal.
-Her art is published or forthcoming in Best Microfictions 2021, Pilgrimage Press, SoFloPoJo, SWWIM, Puerto del Sol, and elsewhere.
+Shareen Murayama '15 has poems published in Phoebe (2015), Bamboo Ridge, Toegood Poetry, The Gambler, Interrupture and Fish Food.
+Her first poetry chapbook, "Hey Girl, Are You in the Experimental Group?" by Harbor Editions and her first collection of poems, "Housebreak" by Bad Betty Press will be published in 2022.
+She was a finalist for the Ray Ventura Prize as well as Honorable Mention in the Craft 2021 Flash Fiction Contest.

 Susan Sarver '15: She has "Tale of an Overachieving Toaster” in The Christian Science Monitor, November 29, 2017; “Tapping into the Wisdom of Ages” in The Chronicle of Higher Education, September 17, 2017; and "Returning to College, Continuing to Learn, After 50," Stillwater, OK: New Forums Press, Inc., March 2017, (Nonfiction, Book).

-Utterance Magazine: Caitlin Vestal, ’17 and Brigitte Lewis, ’17 are founding editors of Utterance.
-Ally Bebbling ’16 and Siobhan McDonald ’16 serve as Assistant Editors.
-Utterance has a mission of sharing the stories you've been told not to tell.
-Utterance publishes "poetry, non-fiction, and hybrid work by people who identify as or alongside female/trans/non-binary, and who write about existing in a world that tells you your stories are not worthy of art."
+Utterance Magazine: Caitlin Vestal, '17 and Brigitte Lewis, '17 are founding editors of Utterance.
+Ally Bebbling '16 and Siobhan McDonald '16 serve as assistant editors.
+Utterance publishes poetry, nonfiction, and hybrid work by people who identify as or alongside female/trans/non-binary, and who write about existing in a world that tells you your stories are not worthy of art.
 Utterance lives online here.